salesforce/bazel-eclipse/docs/using_the_feature_import.md

 #### Known Issue: Import of a Bazel Workspace is Slow

 Be aware that importing a large number of Bazel packages into Eclipse is slow.
-The BEF will continually recompute the classpath for each Eclipse project.
+BEF currently computes the classpath for each Java rule in each imported package.
+Because Java packages tend to have many *java_test* rules, this can take a long time.
-This is done for specific reasons, but is ripe for optimization.
+This is done [for specific reasons](https://github.com/salesforce/bazel-eclipse/issues/29), but is ripe for optimization.

 This issue is tracked as: [Improve performance of Bazel workspace import](https://github.com/salesforce/bazel-eclipse/issues/4)

-#### Limitation: Cannot add more projects to Eclipse Workspace

-Currently, there is no support for partial import of additional projects after the initial import.
-Meaning, if you choose not to import 'LibA' into your Eclipse workspace on initial import, you will need to delete your Eclipse workspace and reimport from scratch if you wish to later add it.

-This limitation is tracked as: [Implement additive package import in the Bazel Eclipse Feature](https://github.com/salesforce/bazel-eclipse/issues/12).

 ### Steps to Import Your Bazel Workspace into Eclipse